Trusted WordPress tutorials, when you need them most.

 }

-This code simply disables contact-form-7 script on all pages except the contact page.
+This code simply disables the contact-form-7 script on all pages except the contact page.
+Simply change the page name and plugin script handle to those you want to use.

 We hope this article helped you learn how WordPress plugins affect your site’s load time.
-You may also want to see our ultimate guide to improve WordPress speed and site performance.
+You may also want to see our ultimate guide to improving WordPress speed and site performance and our expert pick of the best WordPress caching plugins to speed up your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.